By Makenzie Way, University of Pennsylvania Carey Law School

 How is it possible that we’re already this far into bar prep?!
-Someone needs to tell the world to slow on down, because I feel like I’m just now getting the hang of this whole ‘studying for the bar’ thing.
+Someone needs to tell the world to slow down because I feel like I’m just now getting the hang of this whole ‘studying for the bar’ thing.

 Everyone told me bar prep was a trial and error sort of process … that it was different than studying for law school, and I believed them kind of, but boy were they right.
 While BARBRI provides you a personalized approach to studying, you still need to customize its features and your own actions to make it fit you perfectly.